GabDug/Efrei-L1-ProjectHangman/Report.md

     with open("list_upper.txt","w",encoding="utf-8") as rawfile_upper:
         rawfile_upper.write(text)
 ```
+Here, we have to change the list to put all words uppercase.

-For this program we're using the with statement close the file properly, then we read the text.
+For this program we're using the `with` statement again to read the text.
 Then we're using the
-function upper.
-Finally we write the text again but in uppercase.
+function `upper()` to put the whole file in uppercase.
+Finally we write the text in an other file.

-4. d)
+##### 4. d)
 ```python
 with open("list.txt", "r", encoding="utf-8") as rawfile:
     text = rawfile.read()